wingify/readme-central/docs/SDK Reference/mobile-sdks/fme-capacitor.md

 <br />

-### Compatibility with FME JavaScript SDK
+### Compatibility with FE JavaScript SDK

-The FME JavaScript SDK is designed to work seamlessly within web environments.
-Since Capacitor wraps web applications in a native container, the FME JavaScript SDK can be integrated directly into the web portion of your Capacitor app.
-This integration allows you to leverage FME’s features without needing native SDKs.
+The FE JavaScript SDK is designed to work seamlessly within web environments.
+Since Capacitor wraps web applications in a native container, the FE JavaScript SDK can be integrated directly into the web portion of your Capacitor app.
+This integration allows you to leverage FE’s features without needing native SDKs.

 <br />